 Option 1: Get started quickly with a Zap template

 We have a template to help you get started quickly.
-Click the button below, and you'll be guided through setup.
+Click the button below, and you'll be taken to the editor to set up your Zap.
 You'll need to create a Zapier account if you don't already have one.

 Here's how it works: